Nextiva / Blog / Marketing & Sales

 • Offline methods like TV, print, or events

-The idea is to get your brand in front of people wherever they spend time, online or offline.
+The idea is to get your brand in front of people wherever they spend time, online or offline, and increase brand visibility through content marketing, social media engagement, and targeted marketing campaigns.

 Let’s say you’re promoting a new sales enablement tool.
 A VP of sales comes across your LinkedIn post highlighting how the tool helped similar teams close deals faster.